A Step-by-step guide to the process

-Step 5 - Telephone discussion regarding outcome of evaluation of questionnaire
+Step 4 - Telephone consultation regarding the outcome of the evaluation of the questionnaire

-Questionnaire is discussed and the probability of reaching diagnostic caseness is communicated.
+Questionnaire is reviewed and current issues are discussed and the probability of reaching a positive diagnostic outcome is communicated.

 Appointment letter sent with invoice, to be paid 7 days prior to assessment date.

-Step 7 - Assessment completed in 4-6 hours
+Step 6 - The full assessment is completed within 4-6 hours